pokkst/pokket.lite/README.md

-# pokket
+# pokket.lite
-A BTC version of Pokket.cash
+An LTC version of Pokket.cash